 - Click Start to kick-start ICS, and then press the OK button.

-4. Adjust the Wireless Network Adapter Properties
+6. Adjust the Wireless Network Adapter properties

-- Select the Advanced tab shown in the shot directly below.
+- Select the Advanced tab.

 - Then select 802.11d and Enable (or Long only) from the Value drop-down menu.

 - Click View on the Device Manager window and select Show hidden devices.